Ben Affleck And Jennifer Garner Are Reportedly ‘Getting Along Better Than Ever’

 According to the insider, Jennifer Garner told the friend, “We weren’t having sex before, so now I get the best of both worlds!”

-Ben Affleck and Jennifer Garner announced they were parting ways after 10 years of marriage and 3 kids in June 2015.
-Shortly thereafter, rumors began swirling which claimed the actor had gotten cozy with their kids’ former nanny, Christine Ouzounian.
+Ben Affleck and Jennifer Garner announced they were parting ways after 10 years of marriage and three kids in June 2015.
+Shortly thereafter, rumors began swirling that claimed the actor had gotten cozy with their kids’ former nanny, Christine Ouzounian.

 “It wasn’t the nanny’s fault they split, because [Ben Affleck and Jennifer Garner] weren’t having sex before that,” the Radar Online source continued.